 Consistency is key

 The biggest obstacle to getting kids to sleep is often parental inconsistency.
 Once you’ve established a routine, stick to it.
 You want to be predictable.
-For example, if it’s your routine then your child should know that she’s going to take a bath and then she’s going to hear a bedtime story, and then it’s lights out.
-Not only is predictability soothing, the built-in warning gives her a chance to get sleepy on her own, before it’s abruptly “bedtime.”
+For example, if it’s your routine then your child should know that they’re going to take a bath and then they’re going to hear a bedtime story, and then it’s lights out.
+Not only is predictability soothing, the built-in warning gives them a chance to get sleepy on their own, before it’s abruptly “bedtime.”

 Sticking to a routine doesn’t mean that you can’t be flexible.
 Kids are more likely to cooperate when you have their goodwill, so consider building some flexibility into the schedule.
-For instance you can let your child know that she can play for fifteen minutes and then let her choose whether she wants to play before her bath or after.
-Also keep in mind that all kids are different, so the sleep routine that worked for one child might not work for her brother.
+For instance you can let your child know that they can play for fifteen minutes and then let them choose whether they want to play before their bath or after.
+Also keep in mind that all kids are different, so the sleep routine that worked for one child might not work for their brother.

 The child’s bed, not yours

 One of the biggest sleep disrupters is the tendency of some children to go into the parents’ room in the middle of the night for comfort.
 Some kids do this very frequently, and it can be hard on the whole family.
 If your child wakes up in the middle of the night, you should get them back to their bed as soon as possible.
 Kids like having these late night interactions with parents, but we should do our best to minimize any reward that they might be getting from them.
 Don’t have a long conversation and don’t let them climb into bed with you.

 For kids who really depend on that comfort and aren’t going to fall asleep without it, it’s much better for parents to walk kids back to their room and then sit in a chair next to the bed to keep them company until they fall asleep.
 This can be hard on parents—if your child regularly wakes up you’ll want to make sure the chair is comfortable—but kids need to learn that they can sleep on their own.